Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Because radiation is not used, there is no risk of exposure to ionizing radiation during an MRI procedure.
+There is no risk of exposure to radiation during an MRI procedure.

-If you are pregnant or suspect that you may be pregnant, you should notify your doctor.
+If you are pregnant or think you may be, tell your doctor.
 In general, there is no known risk of MRI in pregnancy.
-However, particularly in the first trimester, MRI should be reserved for use only to address very important problems or suspected abnormalities.
+However, particularly in the first trimester, MRI should only be used to address very important problems or suspected abnormalities.

 If contrast dye is used, there is a risk for allergic reaction to the dye.
-Patients who are allergic to or sensitive to medications, contrast dye, or iodine should notify their doctor.
+If you are allergic to or sensitive to medications, contrast dye, or iodine, tell your doctors.

-MRI contrast may have an effect on other conditions such as allergies, asthma, anemia, hypotension (low blood pressure), kidney disease, and sickle cell disease.
+MRI contrast may have an effect on other conditions such as allergies, asthma, anemia, low blood pressure, kidney disease, and sickle cell disease.

-Nephrogenic systemic fibrosis (NSF) is a very rare but serious complication of MRI contrast use in patients with kidney disease or kidney failure.
-If you have a history of kidney disease, kidney failure, kidney transplant, liver disease or are on dialysis, you must inform the MRI technologist or radiologist prior to receiving contrast.
+Nephrogenic systemic fibrosis (NSF) is a very rare but serious complication of MRI contrast use in people with kidney disease or kidney failure.
+If you have a history of kidney disease, kidney failure, kidney transplant, liver disease, or are on dialysis, be sure to tell the MRI technologist or radiologist before getting the contrast dye.

 Generally, there is no special restriction on diet or activity prior to an MRI procedure.

-Before the examination, it is extremely important that you inform the technologist if any of the following apply to you:
+Before the MRI, it is extremely important that you inform the technologist if any of the following apply to you:

-As there is a possibility that you may receive a sedative before the procedure, you should plan to have someone drive you home afterward.
+There is a possibility that you may get a sedative before the procedure, so you should plan to have someone drive you home afterward.

 Based on your medical condition, your doctor may request other specific preparation.

-MRI may be performed on an outpatient basis or as part of your stay in a hospital.
+MRI may be done on an outpatient basis or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your doctor’s practices.

 Generally, MRI of the spine and brain follows this process:

-While the MRI procedure itself causes no pain, having to lie still for the length of the procedure might cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
+While the MRI itself causes no pain, having to lie still for the length of the procedure might cause some discomfort or pain, particularly if you’ve recently been injured or had surgery.
 The technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.

-If any sedatives were taken for the procedure, you may be required to rest until the sedatives have worn off.
-You will also need to avoid driving.
+If any sedatives were used for the procedure, you may need to rest until the sedatives have worn off.
+You will also need someone to drive you home.

-If contrast dye is used during your procedure, you may be monitored for a period of time for any side effects or reactions to the contrast dye, such as itching, swelling, rash, or difficulty breathing.
+If contrast dye is used, you may be monitored for a period for any side effects or reactions to the contrast dye, such as itching, swelling, rash, or difficulty breathing.

-If you notice any pain, redness, and/or swelling at the IV site after you return home following your procedure, you should notify your doctor as this could indicate an infection or other type of reaction.
+If you notice any pain, redness, and/or swelling at the IV site after you go home, tell your doctor as this could be a sign of infection or other type of reaction.

 Otherwise, there is no special type of care required after a MRI scan of the spine and brain.
-You may resume your usual diet and activities, unless your doctor advises you differently.
+You may go back to your usual diet and activities, unless your doctor tells you differently.